Stompin' Tom Connors: Death and memorial service

-Connors died of kidney failure on March 6, 2013, at his home in Ballinafad.
+Connors died of kidney failure on March 6, 2013, at his home in Ballinafad, at age 77.
 He refused to seek medical treatment, as he was skeptical of the benefits of medical technology.
 On March 7, flags were lowered to half-mast at the National Arts Centre in Ottawa, and also in Tillsonburg, to mark his death.
 On March 9, that following Saturday night, Hockey Night in Canada broadcast a special tribute to Connors at the opening of its broadcast.

 Immediately after his death, The Globe and Mail noted:

 In a 1995 interview, Mr. Connors offered the opinion that nobody should die happy:

-On March 7, several members of the federal New Democratic Party caucus, led by former musicians Charlie Angus and Andrew Cash, performed a group rendition of Connors' signature song Bud the Spud in the foyer of the House of Commons of Canada in tribute.
+On March 7, several members of the federal New Democratic Party caucus, led by former musicians Charlie Angus and Andrew Cash, performed a group rendition of Connors' signature song "Bud the Spud" in the foyer of the House of Commons of Canada in tribute.

 In addition to reports and obituaries published in the Canadian media, his death was also reported by The New York Times, BBC News and the Xinhua News Agency.

 A memorial was held on March 13, 2013, at the Peterborough Memorial Centre in Peterborough, Ontario.
 Tommy Hunter attended, and the celebration included speeches by former governor general Adrienne Clarkson and Ken Dryden.
 Testimonials were given or read from others, including Roméo Dallaire, Rita MacNeil and Liona Boyd.
 Before his death, Connors had personally selected the artists who would perform:

-At the end of the service, before Sudbury Saturday Night was played, Tom Connors, Jr spoke about his father, and looked to the future:
+At the end of the service, before Sudbury Saturday Night was played, Tom Connors, Jr., spoke about his father, and looked to the future:

 He was subsequently buried at Erin Union Cemetery in Erin, Ontario.
 The headstone contains these words:

 Connors was also the subject of a video tribute at the 2013 East Coast Music Awards on March 10.